WebOfTrustInfo/btcr-hackathon-2019/daily/day1.md

 - Identify gaps in understanding so you can request any knowledge transfer sessions tomorrow

 ### Specific Action Items
-* @kimdhamilton Make sure diagrams are linked in BTCR DID method
 * Ensure DID Document samples are up to date
 * Create BTCR LD context?
 Just the basics?
 * [DONE] @kimdhamilton ensure everyone is added to github repo
 * [DONE] @kimdhamilton Update article with Kulpreet's code link https://github.com/kulpreet/btcr-service
 * [DONE] @ChristopherA and @kimdhamilton: goal coordination
+* [DONE] @kimdhamilton Make sure diagrams are linked in BTCR DID method

 ## Plan for the week
 - Daily checkins (zoom) to talk about progress and any questions